 Jimmy was very fond of telling yarns, and his memory was said to be sharp, his voice clear – even at over 60 years of age.
 He had in his possession a big sea chest, which over the years he had filled with a collection of ‘curiosities’ including many greenstone tomahawks which he would give away to eager listeners.

-The accounts of his life published by the Jacobsons, numbered 16 and 17, were written are as follows below, (in italics).
+The accounts of his life published by the Jacobsons, numbered 16 and 17, were written as follows (in italics).
 We have supplemented this story with our own research notes and reports from earlier historians who had the pleasure of hearing the words directly from Jimmy’s own lips.
 Collectively they tell a tale of convict transportation, whaling adventures, early settlement, drunken sprees and a life lived and lost in Canterbury – of a man reported to be one of the first Europeans to settle on Bank’s Peninsula.

 Tales of Banks Peninsula – Jimmy Robinson

 The subject of this number, James Robinson Clough, was a native of Bristol.
 How he came to drop his surname one cannot say, but he was universally known as Jimmy Robinson, or Rapahina, as the Maoris called him.
 When a boy he ran away from home and took to the sea, as is generally the case when a boy does run away.